+INTERFACE=USBMULTILINK PORT=PE5650030;

+• USB1: Multilink Universal FX Rev A (PE5650030)[PortNum=21]

-INTERFACE=USBMULTILINK PORT=PE5650030
+INTERFACE=USBMULTILINK PORT=USB1

+USB1: Multilink Universal FX Rev A (PE5650030)[PortNum=21][DUPLICATE]

+- INTERFACE=CYCLONE PORT=10.0.9.197

+- ; 10.0.9.197 : Public Cyclone [PortNum=61]

+- INTERFACE=CYCLONE "PORT=Public Cyclone"

+- ; 10.0.9.197 : Public Cyclone[PortNum=61][DUPLICATE]

+- INTERFACE=CYCLONE "PORT=Joe's Cyclone"

+- ; USB1 : Cyclone (Joe's)[PortNum=101]

+- INTERFACE=CYCLONE PORT=USB1

+- ; USB1 : Cyclone (Joe's)[PortNum=101][DUPLICATE]

-- USB1: Multilink Universal FX Rev A (PE5650030)[PortNum=21] INTERFACE=USBMULTILINK PORT=USB1 - USB1: Multilink Universal FX Rev A (PE5650030)[PortNum=21][DUPLICATE] - [v]: Causes the programmer not to check the range of S-record addresses before programming or verifying.
+This causes the programmer not to check the range of S-record addresses before programming or verifying.
 This speeds up the programming process.
+The option should be used with care as all out-of-range s-records will be ignored.

+[reset_delay n]

-The option should be used with care as all out-of-range s-records will be ignored. - [reset_delay n]: Specifies a delay after the programmer resets the target that we check to see if the part has properly gone into background debug mode.
-This is useful if the target has a reset driver which holds the MCU in reset after the programmer releases the reset line.
-The n value is a delay in milliseconds. - [bdm_speed n]: This option allows the user to set the BDM shift clock speed of PEmicro's debug interface.
+Specifies a delay after the programmer resets the target that we check to see if the part has properly gone into background debug mode.
+This is useful if the target has a reset driver which hold the MCU in reset after the programmer releases the reset line.
+The n value is a delay in milliseconds.

+[bdm_speed n] This option allows the user to set the BDM shift clock speed of PEmicro's debug interface.
+This integer value may be used to determine the speed of communications according to the following equations:

+- USB Multilink (includes Universal): (1000000/(N+1)) Hz - USB Multilink Universal FX: (25000000/(N+1)) Hz - Cyclone or Tracelink: (50000000/(2N+5)) Hz

+[hideapp]

-This integer value may be used to determine the speed of communications according to the following equations: - USB-ML-16/32: (1000000/(N+1)) Hz Legacy product - USB Multilink Universal FX: (25000000/(N+1)) Hz BDM Lightning: (33000000/(2N+5)) Hz Legacy product The value n should be between 0 and 31.
-This shift clock takes effect after the commands in the top of the programming algorithm are executed so that these commands can increase the target frequency and allow a faster shift clock.
-This clock can't generally exceed a div 4 of the processor bus frequency. - [hideapp]: This will cause the command-line programmer to not display a visual presence while running with the exception of appearing on the taskbar.
+This will cause the command-line programmer to not display a visual presence while running with the exception of appearing on the taskbar.
 32-bit applications only!

-[freq n]: By default, the PROG16Z software tries to determine automatically how fast the target is running by loading a delay routine in the processor and timing how long it takes to execute.
-On some machines, this may yield inconsistent results which may affect algorithms that program flash internal to an MCU.
-PEmicro provides a command-line mechanism allowing the user to inform the PROG16Z software exactly how fast the target processor is running.
-In this way, the timing in the algorithms will be precise.
-On the command line, you specify the INTERNAL clock frequency in Hertz following the 'FREQ' identifier.
-Note that in general if you are using a flash device external to the MCU, this timing parameter is not needed as the flash handles the timing itself. [/logfile logfilename]: This option opens a log file of the name "logfile name" which will cause any information which is written to the status window to also be written to this file.
-The "log filename" should be a full path name such as c:\mydir\mysubdir\mylog.log.
+[-usebyteaddr]

+If the optional parameter -usebyteaddr is specified, then the addresses in the S19 S-Record will be treated as byte addresses.
+If the optional parameter -usebyteaddr is omitted, then the addresses in the S19 S-Record will be treated as word addresses.

+[/logfile logfilename]

+This option opens a logfile of the name "logfilename" which will cause any information which is written to the status window to also be written to this file.
+The

+"logfilename" should be a full path name such as c:\mydir\mysubdir\mylog.log.